SamGowland/Gowla-Macro-Boards/README.md

 ## Additional Use Cases

-Find additonal and alternative use cases for the PCB within [Uses directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses), a nice example is [dan-r](https://github.com/dan-r) IR Remote use case.
+Find additonal and alternative use cases for the PCB within the [Uses directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses), a nice example is [dan-r](https://github.com/dan-r) IR Remote use case.

 <table>
   <tr>